 One particular concern among experts is methicillin-resistant Staphylococcus aureus, or MRSA.
 This strain of bacteria, which in the past was primarily burdensome in the hospital setting, has evolved over the past 40 years and can now occur following minor injuries.
 The economic impact of MRSA is serious, as the average cost of a related infection is approximately $35,000.

-In April 2015, the World Health Organization released results of a global survey, which found that while many governments are committed to addressing the problem, there are major gaps in actions needed to prevent the misuse of antibiotics and reduce the spread of resistance.
-The report also identified specific factors that drive antibiotic resistance, including:
+In 2015, the WHO released results of a global survey, which found that while many governments are committed to addressing the problem of antimicrobial resistance, there are major gaps in actions needed to prevent the misuse of antibiotics and reduce the spread of resistance.
+The survey also identified specific factors that drive antibiotic resistance, including:

 - Sales of antibiotics without prescription in countries lacking standard treatment guidelines